Men's Tennis History

 After his playing days, Weiss turned pro and was a top 100 player.
 Kelly Jones achieved the world’s #1 ranking in doubles with Rick Leach in 1992 and was a finalist in three Grand Slam doubles events.

-Robert Lindstedt, who played for the Waves during the 1998 season, reached the doubles final at Wimbledon for three consecutive years from 2010-2012.
-He represented his home country of Sweden in the 2012 Olympics in London, where he reached the second round of the men's doubles tournament.
+Robert Lindstedt, who played for the Waves during the 1998 season, reached the doubles final at Wimbledon for three consecutive years from 2010-2012 and was crowned a Grand Slam champion at the 2014 Australian Open.
+He represented his home country of Sweden in the 2012 Olympics in London, where he reached the second round of the men’s doubles tournament.
 He is still active on the ATP Tour.

 In addition to Gilbert, Aspelin and Lindstedt, other Pepperdine tennis Olympians include DiLaura (Peru/1984), Martin Laurendeau (Canada/1988), Kelly Jones (USA/1984), Michibata (Canada/1988), Agustin Moreno (Mexico/1988) and Andrew Sznajder (Canada/1992).